Search

 Clarification 3-2005

-Ruling in Law by the Designated Members of the Rugby CommitteeClarification3-2005Union / HP Ref ManagerFPRLaw Reference21Date2005-06-30Request The FPR has requested a ruling with regard Law 21-Penalty & Free Kicks Black team are penalised for a tackle infringement 30 metres from their goal lin ... e of the original penalty, with the put in to the black team.
+Ruling in Law by the Designated Members of the Rugby CommitteeClarification3-2005Union / HP Ref ManagerFPRLaw Reference21Date2005-06-30Request The FPR has requested a ruling with regard Law 21-Penalty & Free Kicks Black team are penalised for a tackle infringement 30 metres from their goal lin ... m at the place of the original penalty, with the put in to the black team.

 Clarification 2-2012